lshw54/deepracer-coordinate/README.md

 Automatically generate the coordinates of the AWS Deepracer track.

 # Run
-Go to the offical github repo to get the track and put it into the `track` folder.
+Go to the offical github repo to get the track and put it into the `tracks` folder.

 ```bash
 python3 -m venv venv